Maintaining the Stable Branch

 When a community member authors and publishes a Pull Request (PR), they can add text to the primary comment that the PR is a back-port candidate.
 If the whole PR is not a candidate, but a specific commit within the PR is, then this distinction should be highlighted as part of the comment.
 The full Commit ID is the definitive reference point to reduce ambiguity.

-As is customary, all PRs should target the master branch.
+As is customary, all PRs should target the master branch by default.
+If needed, contributors may also

 Who Approves a Back-Port Request?